xinzhe-chen/xinzhe-chen.github.io/_pages/about.md

 ## About Me
 {: #about-me}

 I am currently a MSc student at National University of Singapore, majoring in Computer Engineering (Digitalization and Communication Technology Track).
-Currently, I am conducting CEG5003 (Research Project) under the guidance of [Prof. Marco Tomamichel](https://cde.nus.edu.sg/ece/staff/marco-tomamichel/) on comprehensive evaluation of hash signature schemes, while also be an intern supervised by [Prof. Jiaheng Zhang](https://zjhzjh123.github.io/).
+Currently, I am conducting CEG5003 (Research Project) under the guidance of [Prof. Marco Tomamichel](https://cde.nus.edu.sg/ece/staff/marco-tomamichel/) on evaluation of hash signature schemes, while also be an intern supervised by [Prof. Jiaheng Zhang](https://zjhzjh123.github.io/).

 My research interests lie in cryptography topics, especially in ***Secure Network Protocols*** and ***Zero-Knowledge Proof***.
 Blockchain and hash signature are interesting to me as well.